fivetwentythree/exp/content/posts/discourses-on-livy.md

 - The people (who want not to be oppressed)
 - Some kind of institutional structure that lets them fight it out without actually killing each other

 It's like checks and balances, but messier and more honest about human nature.
-Machiavelli looks at Rome and says: "These guys were constantly having internal conflicts between patricians and plebeians, and that's WHY they succeeded, not despite it."[](https://www.historyskills.com/classroom/ancient-history/anc-conflict-of-the-orders-reading/?srsltid=AfmBOorfPhbn1DorhVCrgu-mZbEDhU0NqkDZFypa_fGheiVJB13snlx0)
+Machiavelli looks at Rome and says: "These guys were constantly having internal conflicts between patricians and plebeians, and that's [WHY they succeeded, not despite it"](https://www.historyskills.com/classroom/ancient-history/anc-conflict-of-the-orders-reading/?srsltid=AfmBOorfPhbn1DorhVCrgu-mZbEDhU0NqkDZFypa_fGheiVJB13snlx0)

 This is counterintuitive!
 The conventional wisdom in Machiavelli's time (and honestly, in our time too) is that you want unity, harmony, everyone pulling in the same direction.
 Machiavelli is like: "No, no, no you want productive tension.
 You want the investment bankers and the regulators to be in permanent conflict, because that's how you get a system that actually works."